Karmik25/CryptRaider/README.md

 # Crypt Raider - Game ReadMe

 ## 🕹️ About the Game
-Crypt Raider is an intense, atmospheric puzzle-adventure game set inside an ancient underground crypt.
-The objective is simple but thrilling: retrieve the valuable **statue** from the crypt and escape without getting locked inside!
+Crypt Raider is an intense, atmospheric puzzle-adventure game set deep within the heart of an ancient underground crypt.
+The environment is filled with hidden corridors, ancient prison cells, and a haunting sense of mystery and danger.

+The main objective sounds simple but carries an adrenaline rush: retrieve the valuable statue placed atop a stone pedestal at the center of the crypt and find your way out — all while avoiding getting permanently sealed inside.

-Once the player picks up the statue, **the main gate automatically locks down**.
-Players must act quickly and use their environment wisely to avoid being trapped forever.
+Upon lifting the statue, the massive main gate slams shut, cutting off the obvious exit.
+This sudden change transforms the quiet crypt into a thrilling race against time.
+Players must act quickly, stay calm under pressure, and use their surroundings creatively to avoid entrapment.

-You can pick up certain objects by **holding the 'F' key**, and **release the 'F' key** to drop them.
-Strategically placing objects can help trigger mechanisms or prevent doors from closing.
+A key part of the gameplay is physics-based object interaction.
+By holding the 'F' key, players can grab nearby objects like stones, crates, and relics.
+Releasing the 'F' key drops them precisely.
+These objects can be used to block door mechanisms, trick pressure plates, or weigh down ancient levers — offering clever ways to reopen your escape path.

+Crypt Raider demands not only quick reflexes but also smart problem-solving skills under intense, atmospheric pressure.
 ---

 ## 🔮 Features